-4.6.8 The original planning of Milton Keynes recognised that its development could create additional flood risk.
+recognised that its development could create additional flood risk.
 As a result, planned strategic flood control measures have ensured that flood risk has been reduced through measures such as the green infrastructure network of linear parks and the series of balancing lakes along the rivers into which Milton Keynes drains.
-The original aims of these flood control measures were to not increase the risk of flooding in Newport Pagnell and to ensure that all development in the new city would not be subject to flooding.
-At the same time the floodplains are protected, river corridors are enhanced and preserved, surface water drainage is managed appropriately, wildlife corridors are created and improved and maintenance access to watercourses is ensured.
+The original aims of these flood control measures were to not increase the risk of flooding in Newport Pagnell and to ensure that all development in the new

-4.6.9 As future development (including highway infrastructure) has the potential to increase the frequency and consequence of such flooding through the increases in and runoff from impermeable areas, these increases need to be mitigated through the use of integrated SUDS, careful development design, development control and masterplanning.
+- city would not be subject to flooding.
+At the same time the floodplains are protected, river corridors are enhanced and preserved, surface water drainage is managed appropriately, wildlife corridors are created and improved and maintenance access to watercourses is ensured. - infrastructure) has the potential to increase the frequency and consequence of such flooding through the increases in and runoff from impermeable areas, these increases need to be mitigated through the use of integrated SUDS, careful development design, development control and masterplanning.
 Milton Keynes's network of green infrastructure, including waterways, will need to be maintained and enhanced through the Development Framework.
 In line with Plan:MK Policy FR2, opportunities should be taken to implement SUDS.